-- Newly arrived internally displaced persons (IDPs) who have left a hard-to-reach settlement in the last month - Persons who have been in contact with someone living in a hard-to-reach settlement, or have visited one in the last month (traders, migrants, family members, etc.) - Persons who remain in a hard-to-reach settlement, contacted through the phone
+- Newly arrived internally displaced persons (IDPs) who have left a hard-to-reach settlement in the last month - Persons who have been in contact with someone living in a hard-to-reach settlement, or have visited one in the last month (traders, migrants, family members, etc.) - Persons who remain in a hard-to-reach settlement, contacted through the phone the settlement level.
+About half of settlements assessed have more than one KI reporting on the settlement.
+In these cases, data is aggregated1 at the settlement level according to a weighting mechanism, which can be found in the Terms of Reference (ToRs).

-Selected KIs are purposively sampled and have knowledge from within the last month about a specific settlement in South Sudan, with data collected at the settlement level.
-About half of settlements assessed have more than one
+All three types of KIs can either be interviewed over the phone or in person.
+Selected KIs are purposively sampled and have knowledge from within the last month about a specific settlement in South Sudan, with data collected at